Native iOS Development (Swift and Objective-C)

 Mobile App Product Company (Developed in Titanium)

-- We’re developing a series of mobile field guides to classic cars!
+- We’ve developed a series of mobile field guides to classic cars!

 - Our newest product is the “Early Mustang Guide powered by infoGuide” (no longer in market, screenshots): iOS

 - Check out the demo video for the Classic GTO Guide app.